matatk/agrip/audioquake/manuals/user-manual-part02.md

 To drop a marker, press <kbd>Insert</kbd>.
 To delete the last one you dropped, press <kbd>Delete</kbd>.

-## Creature and hazard detection—the EtherScan RADAR
+## Creature and hazard detection&mdash;the EtherScan RADAR

 The EtherScan RADAR ("ESR" as it is known for short) is a device that alerts you to proximity of things.
 It has two modes, described below.